-- All travel to and from the Brazil, South Africa and United Kingdom is suspended. - Maltese citizens and foreign residents currently in these countries are permitted to return to Malta. - Authorised returning persons must present a negative COVID-19 PCR test taken no longer than 72 hours prior to arrival; they will be subject to testing on arrival and 14 days of mandatory quarantine, with a repeat PCR test required on day 5-7 of quarantine. - Entry is permitted for travellers from the following amber corridor countries who have been resident in these countries for the last 14 days: Andorra, Australia, Austria, Belgium, Bulgaria, Canada, China (including Hong Kong and Macau), Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Indonesia, Ireland, Italy, Japan, Jordan, Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Monaco, Morocco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Rwanda, San Marino, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Thailand, Tunisia, Turkey, United Arab Emirates, Uruguay, Vatican. - Effective 29 March, travellers from these countries are required to present a negative COVID-19 test certificate, issued no more than 72 hours previously, before boarding. - Those who do not present such a certificate may be asked to undergo a test at the airport on arrival or to self-quarantine for 14 days in Malta. - Maltese citizens and residents travelling for any reason from a non-corridor country; non-Maltese citizens and non-residents travelling for essential reasons from a noncorridor country; OR third-country national spouses and partners of Maltese citizens or residents travelling from a non-corridor country must: - Request entry approval; - Present a negative result of a PCR swab test taken within 7 days prior to flying to Malta (72 hours if originating from / transiting via Brazil, South Africa or the United Kingdom); - Undergo another PCR swab test on day 7-10 after arrival (day 5-7 if if originating from / transiting via Brazil, South Africa or the United Kingdom); AND - Undergo a 14-day self-quarantine. - All passengers travelling to Malta are required to complete a Public Health Declaration Form and a Passenger Locator Form which can be downloaded from here. - Flights to and from all remaining destinations remain suspended.
+- All travel to and from Bangladesh, Brazil, India, Nepal, Pakistan, the Philippines and South Africa remains suspended. - Maltese citizens and foreign residents currently in these countries are permitted to return to Malta. - Authorised returning persons must present a negative COVID-19 PCR test taken no longer than 72 hours prior to arrival; they will be subject to testing on arrival and 14 days of mandatory guarantine, with a repeat PCR test required on day 5-7 of quarantine and again on day 11-12 of quarantine. - Entry is permitted for travellers from the following amber corridor countries (updated 27/4/21) who have been resident in these countries for the last 14 days: Andorra, Australia, Austria, Belgium, Bulgaria, Canada, China (including Hong

+Kong and Macau), Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Indonesia, Ireland, Italy, Japan, Jordan, Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Monaco, Morocco, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Rwanda, San Marino, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Thailand, Tunisia, Turkey, United Arab Emirates, United Kingdom, Uruguay, Vatican.

+- o Travellers from these countries are required to present a negative COVID-19 test certificate, issued no more than 72 hours previously, before boarding. - Those who do not present such a certificate may be asked to undergo a test at the airport on arrival or to self-quarantine for 14 days in Malta. - Maltese citizens and foreign residents travelling for any reason from a non-corridor country; non-Maltese citizens and non-residents travelling for essential reasons from a non-corridor country; OR third-country national spouses and partners of Maltese citizens or residents travelling from a non-corridor country must: - Request entry approval; - o Present a negative result of a PCR swab test taken within 72 hours prior to flying to Malta; - Undergo a 14-day self-quarantine; - Undergo another PCR swab test on day 5-7 and again on day 11-12 if originating from / transiting via Bangladesh, Brazil, India, Nepal, Pakistan, the Philippines or South Africa. - All passengers travelling to Malta are required to complete a Public Health Declaration Form and a Passenger Locator Form which can be downloaded from - Flights to and from all remaining destinations remain suspended.